Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: AdaptFocus Learning Framework

 \subsection{Clip Focusing module}

-During training, the model should focus on the clips where actions are more likely to exist.
+In addition, we propose a Clip Focusing module to improve the attention on clips in which actions are more likely to exist.
 In this way, the model will be exposed to less noisy data during training.
 The model can in turn help identify which clips need to be focused on in the next training iterations.

-To achieve this, given the temporal position $\lambda^k$ where the $k$-th action is the most salient, the model is constrained to focus on clips whose positions are close to the temporal position $\lambda^k$.
+Given the temporal position $\lambda^k$ where the $k$-th action is the most salient, the model is constrained to focus on clips whose positions are close to the temporal position $\lambda^k$.
 Since those clips are more likely to have the same action due to the temporal continuity of actions.
-Such constraint is formulated as the following clip-focus loss $\mathcal{L}_{in\_vid}^{clip}$:

-where $t$ is the position of the current clip, and $T$ is the length of the video.
+Such constraint is formulated as the following clip-focus loss $\mathcal{L}_{in\_vid}^{clip}$: where $t$ is the position of the current clip, and $T$ is the length of the video.
 Similar to the binary weighting function~\cite{DBLP:conf/nips/KumarPK10} in self-paced learning, $\mathcal{M}$ is a masking function.
-When the normalized distance between the current clip and the clip with spike-actionness is smaller than the factor $\gamma$, the value of the masking function $\mathcal{M}$ is $1$, otherwise it is $0$.
-The masking function $\mathcal{M}$ is defined as follows:

-where the factor $\gamma \in [0,1]$ controls the scale of distance constraint, whose value is the ratio of the current epoch to the total training epoch, gradually increasing from $0$ to $1$.
+When the normalized temporal distance between the current clip and the clip with spike-actionness is smaller than the factor $\gamma$, the clip is selected for training, and the value of the masking function $\mathcal{M}$ is $1$, otherwise it is $0$.
+The masking function $\mathcal{M}$ is defined as follows: where the factor $\gamma \in [0,1]$ controls the scale of distance constraint, whose value is the ratio of the current epoch to the total training epoch, gradually increasing from $0$ to $1$.
 In this way, more clips in the video will be gradually covered during training.